Dave-Gilbert/rgen/README.md

 When grading a question, the instructor may choose to grade a single question or a small group of questions in sequence for each student.
-The following menu is used to grade a question and provide notes for the student.
+The following menu is used to provide notes for the student for a single question.
 The menu at the top shows a list of comments and their associated scores which the instructor may select from.
 Rgen computes the total score for the question as comments are added.
 In this example the student has made 3 common mistakes, and scores